Talk: Women on the Grand Tour

 The tour was part holiday, part education, part escape and part social.
 It included encounters with rogues and radicals, dramatic journeys through high mountains and into unfamiliar lands, and a chance to meet a diverse selection of curious characters.

-This talk tells some of the exciting stories from Grand Tour experience, while showing how these exotic travels helped shape the Regency world.
+This talk is all about the women who went on the Tour.
+It tells some of the exciting stories from their Grand Tour experience, while showing how their travels influenced their lives, and those of others in the Regency world.

 More talks available